osofem/bigarith.js/documentation/modulus.md

 # modulus()
-<code>modulus()</code> returns the reminder of division of two numbers.
+<code>modulus()</code> returns the remainder of division of two numbers.
 There is a method function and a static method function.

 #### Syntax
 ##### method function